D’Arrigo California | Andy Boy

 The first ever-brand of fresh vegetables in the USA, Andy Boy, was trademarked in 1927 by the brothers and has been recognized for more than 80 years as a leading brand in the industry.
 The 3-year-old youngest son of Stephen served as the name for the brand; fitting, the son of one brother named after the other.

-Today, D’Arrigo Bros.
-Co. of California is still the industry leader, farming over 30,000 acres of fresh vegetables, all packed under the Andy Boy brand.
+Today, D’Arrigo California is still the industry leader, farming over 30,000 acres of fresh vegetables, all packed under the Andy Boy brand.

-Today, D’Arrigo Bros.
-Co. of Massachusetts is thriving under the guidance of third-generation D’Arrigos: Peter, Jr., Dave and Stephen.
+Today, D’Arrigo Massachusetts is thriving under the guidance of third-generation D’Arrigos: Peter, Jr., Dave and Stephen.

-D’Arrigo Bros.
-Co. of New York, Inc., the last of the three companies to be founded, came into existence on July 4, 1948.
+D’Arrigo New York, the last of the three companies to be founded, came into existence on July 4, 1948.
 It was always a dream of the two founders to open up a wholesale distribution company in the largest market in America.
 But the right person didn’t appear until Andrew’s oldest son, Stephen, was given the task.

 Stephen, age 25, fresh out of serving his country in WWII in the Navy as an Ensign and completing his college education at Dartmouth, drove down from Boston on July 3rd and opened the next morning.
 The company’s original address was 308 Washington Street, located in what we now call Tribeca, and boasted 5 employees.